byjg/php-anydataset/docs/anydataset.md

 // Empty dataset
 $dataset = new AnyDataset();

-// From an array
+// From an array of associative arrays
 $data = [
     ['id' => 1, 'name' => 'John'],
     ['id' => 2, 'name' => 'Mary']
 ];
 $dataset = new AnyDataset($data);

-// From an XML file
+// From an XML file (with .anydata.xml extension automatically added if not specified)
+$dataset = new AnyDataset('data');
+// Or with full extension
 $dataset = new AnyDataset('data.anydata.xml');
 ```